-In addition to the groups for which annual influenza vaccination is recommended, physicians should administer influenza vaccine to any person who wishes to reduce the likelihood of becoming ill with influenza (the vaccine can be administered to children ≥6 months), depending on vaccine availability (see Influenza Vaccine Supply).
+In addition to the groups for which annual influenza vaccination is recommended, physicians should administer influenza vaccine to any person who wishes to reduce the likelihood of becoming ill with influenza or transmitting influenza to others should they become infected (the vaccine can be administered to children aged ≥ 6 months), depending on vaccine availability (see Influenza Vaccine Supply).
 Persons who provide essential community services should be considered for vaccination to minimize disruption of essential activities during influenza outbreaks.
 Students or other persons in institutional settings (e.g., those who reside in dormitories) should be encouraged to receive vaccine to minimize the disruption of routine activities during epidemics.